roux-ohdsi/aouFI/README.md

 - `getFI()` returns fralty scores for a several FIs given a dataframe of person_id’s, start, and end dates.
-It requires a specific data input and is not ready for sharing yet.
+It requires a specific data input format and isn’t terribly flexible yet.

-- `getEligible()` gets a dataframe of person_ids from the AoU database (when provided with a database connection) that are \> 50 years old and \< 120 years old
+- `getEligible()` retrieves a single column dataframe of person_ids from the AoU database (when provided with a database connection) that are
+  \> 50 years old and \< 120 years old.

 - `omop2efi()` returns a dataframe of EFI (electronic frailty index) occurrences when given a database connection to any (in theory) OMOP CDM database and a table of person_id values (e.g., from `getEligible()`).

+- `omop2efragicap()` returns a dataframe of efragucap (electronic frailty index) occurrences when given a database connection to any (in theory) OMOP CDM database and a table of person_id values (e.g., from `getEligible()`).

 ## Current list of useful tables